-The Financial Statements include the accounts and operations of SunStream Business Services for the year ended December 31, 2021.
-Prior year comparison are from the period of inception on April 1, 2020 through December 31, 2020.
-Prior to April 1, 2020, SunStream operated as a segment of AgriBank and the financial information related to SunStream was included in the AgriBank Annual and Quarterly Reports, as applicable.
+The Financial Statements include the accounts and operations of SunStream Business Services for the year ended December 31, 2024.
+Prior year comparison are for the year ended December 31, 2023 and the year ended December 31, 2022.

 Accounting Principles and Reporting Policies